CLI Reference

 Agent learning persistence across sessions.

-haptix note <content> [--scope app|universal]
+haptix tool note <content> [--scope app|universal]

 Store a learning.

-haptix notes [--scope app|universal|all]
+haptix tool notes [--scope app|universal|all]

 Recall stored learnings.

-haptix consolidate <summary> [--scope app|universal]
+haptix tool consolidate <summary> [--scope app|universal]

 Replace scattered notes with a consolidated summary.